-One of the most frequently asked questions we get here at The Brothers Brick is how to get your LEGO creation featured on the blog.
+One of the most frequently asked questions we get here at The Brothers Brick is how to get your LEGO creation featured on our website.
 We’ve answered this tangentially with Linus’s LEGO is communication series and Tim’s blogging standards, but I thought it was time we helped all of you out there understand a bit better what makes a LEGO creation “blogworthy” to us.

-Now, in three easy steps, here’s how to get blogged on The Brothers Brick…
+Now, in three easy steps, here’s how to get featured on The Brothers Brick…

 Step 1: Build something awesome